unreal4u/telegram-api/README.md

 - v4 (no branch yet) will be the next mejor release.
 [More information](https://github.com/unreal4u/telegram-api/projects/5).
 - v3 (master branch) is the current active branch.
-- v2 (v2 branch) will be updated with the latest Bot API updates until at v4 comes out (no plans for that yet, sorry!).
+- v2 (v2 branch) will be updated with the latest Bot API updates until v4 comes out (no plans for that yet, sorry!).
 - v1 is deprecated and no new work will be done there.
 - v0 is deprecated and no new work will be done there.